 Schoenfield, on the other hand, moved to New York City without a job, not knowing what he wanted to do.
 As he and Goodman discussed their experiences in StEP, the two came up with an idea.

 “How can we bring the StEP-like experience to as many students as possible, because we know just how valuable it was,” Schoenfeld pondered.

 Modeling the company framework after the model used by StEP, the two entrepreneurs started College Truckers, a storage, shipping, and moving service for college students.
 “What we do is essentially empower teams of student entrepreneurs on campuses nationwide to start and run their own storage shipping company on their campus,” Schoenfeld says.
 “We provide the product and all of the big-picture support needed to get their company off the ground.”

-Like in StEP, College Truckers gives its student entrepreneurs the support needed but lets them handle the responsibility of running a successful campus business.
+As in StEP, College Truckers gives its student entrepreneurs needed support but lets them handle the responsibility of running a successful campus business.
 When student owners graduate they can sell their shares to younger students at their universities.
 These new owners then take over and continue to run that campus’ College Truckers company.

 College Truckers’ StEP-inspired business model got the two featured in a Huffington Post article on successful young entrepreneurs.

 Each person that goes through StEP has a different story.

 Alongside three friends, Shea Gouldd, BSBA ‘17, started Bear-y Sweet Shoppe during her sophomore year.
 The first all-female-founded student business, the campus candy shop proved to be a success.
 Gouldd emphasizes the importance of being willing to try a new concept.
 “I think one of the big mistakes is assuming that because some of the businesses have been around for so long, that means they’re [StEP] not open to new ones,” she says.